arpitjindal97/aegis/README.md

  - Get certificate from [Let's Encrypt](https://letsencrypt.org/) using [Certbot](https://certbot.eff.org/)
  - Generate wireguard config with peer config
  - Get ready with `ipsec.secrets` and `ipsec.conf`
+ - Docker daemon with IPv6 enabled.
+See [this](https://docs.docker.com/config/daemon/ipv6/)

 This repo also contains sample configs but make sure to make changes according to your needs.